ManolisCraftedTech/ManolisCraftedTech/readme.md

 # Hello, World!
 I'm Manos 👋

+- 🛡️ Lvl 1 Soc Analyst
 - 🛠️ 7 Years of Technical Expertise in Computer Systems and Networks.
 - 🔧 Specializing in cybersecurity, focusing on detection, monitoring, and investigation.
 - 🛡️ Always seeking opportunities to collaborate and safeguard digital assets.